 Tucson, Arizona is a great family friendly travel destination in southern Arizona.
-It isn’t as hot as Phoenix yet is filled with all sorts of amazing activities that you can do with your kids!
-Below we recommend where to go, where to stay, and where to eat and plenty other fantastic things to do in Tucson with kids.
+It isn’t as hot as Phoenix yet is filled with all sorts of amazing activities like kid-friendly museums, outdoor exploration, cultural experiences and stellar views.
+There are so many fantastic things to do in Tucson with kids.

 Table of Contents